Gaza–Israel barrier: Barrier structure

+Section of the border barrier showing restrictions, September 2023.

 Israel started construction of the first 60 km long barrier along its border with the Gaza Strip in 1994.
 In the 1994 Interim Agreement on the West Bank and the Gaza Strip, it was agreed that "the security fence erected by Israel around the Gaza Strip shall remain in place and that the line demarcated by the fence, as shown on the map, shall be authoritative only for the purpose of the Agreement" (i.e. the barrier does not necessarily constitute the border).
 The initial barrier was completed in 1996.

 Before the 2005 disengagement Israeli military maintained a one-kilometer buffer zone within Gaza along the border wall which prevented the militants to approach the border, sometimes with gunfire.
 After the IDF withdrawal the border became easily reachable by the Palestinians.
-Therefore Israel launched the construction of the enhanced security system along the Gaza border, estimated to cost $220 million and to be completed in mid-2006.
+Therefore, Israel launched the construction of the enhanced security system along the Gaza border, estimated to cost $220 million and to be completed in mid-2006.

 It includes a 7-meter wall with sensors, remote-control machine guns and barbed wire in the three areas where the border runs adjacent to Israeli settlements.
 The land taken from the corresponding kibbutzim was compensated for, with some controversies.